venkatalokeshanne/technical-test-datapred/README.md

 ## HOW TO RUN TO THIS REACT APPLICATION WITHOUT CORS ERROR:

-I had a CORS error which need to be resolved in backend, Usually its not possible to test the api in browser without adding some parameters in backend related to cors, It will work on api testing tools like 'postman' but when it comes to browser it will fail.
+I had a CORS error which need to be resolved in backend,.\
+Usually its not possible to test the api in browser without adding some parameters in backend related to cors,.\
+It will work on api testing tools like 'postman' but when it comes to browser it will fail..\

-However since i dont have time to contact the backend to resolve this.
+However since i dont have time to contact the backend to resolve this..\
-I disable the cors in my chrome browser windows.
+I disable the cors in my chrome browser windows..\
 I added the instructions below to disable also on your browser for the app to work.

 ##  For Windows:

-Open the start menu
+Open the start menu.\
-Type windows+R or open “Run”
+Type windows+R or open “Run”.\
-Execute the following command: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security
+Execute the following command: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security.\

 ##  For Mac:

-Go to Terminal
+Go to Terminal.\
-Execute the following command: open /Applications/Google\ Chrome.app --args --user-data-dir="/var/tmp/Chrome dev session" --disable-web-security
+Execute the following command: open /Applications/Google\ Chrome.app --args --user-data-dir="/var/tmp/Chrome dev session" --disable-web-security.\

 ## Available Scripts